cleoso/cleoso.github.io/projects/catPhysics.md

 Cat and Physics
 </h1>

-Cat Physics is a python game that was created to mimic the real world physics in regards to gravity.
-Whilst also mimicing collisions with such gravity.
-I came to create this while taking a physics class while learning about Newton's gravity equation.
-Later I would come to across a video in which scientest experimented on cats in zero g's to determine whether they would fall to their feet.
+Cat Physics started as a playful exploration of real-world physics, particularly gravity, during my physics class.
+Learning about Newton's gravity equation sparked my curiosity, and I stumbled upon a fascinating video of scientists experimenting on cats in zero gravity to see if they could still land on their feet.

-Interestingly enough against intuition the cats experiencing zero g's were not able to land on their feet.
-What was suggested as to the reason, without the force of gravity acting on the cats their biological responses were not able to adjust to the weightlessness.
-Then it forced me to consider what it means to virutally mimic gravity, on a digital landscape.
-How, do you compute this and additional, how might you considere developing a virtual representation that is both accurate with gravity but also when it collides with other objects.
+Intriguingly, the cats in zero G struggled to land on their paws.
+Scientists suggested that without the constant pull of gravity, the cats' biological responses couldn't adjust to weightlessness.
+This raised a challenging question: how could I accurately mimic gravity and its effects on collisions in a digital world?

-Then Cat Physics was born, taking a template from a previously developed code I coded the application by developing four things.
-First I needed to create and develop the space, in which the objects being represnted would fall.
-Second, I needed to create the objects themselves.
-I later chose the famous rainbow cat gif as my object and static black ball to allow for a collision.
-Thirdly I needed to create an initilizer to start the game.
-Finally when you play you simply need to click on the white space and the rainbow cat gif will appear, then it will experience gravity (depending on the settings).
-Once it hit the static ball it will simulate a collision with that gravity.

-Later would like to add where the code will ask you what gravity from which planet you would like the cat to experience.
+Thus, Cat Physics was born.
+Building upon pre-existing code, I focused on four key elements:

+1. Creating the Space: First, I needed a virtual environment where objects could interact with gravity.
+This involved defining the physics simulation and its parameters.

+2. Introducing the Objects: I chose the iconic rainbow cat GIF as my main character and a static black ball for collisions.
+Each object needed its own physical properties and behaviors.

+3. Initiating the Game: A game needs a starting point, so I built an initializer that sets the stage for the simulation and allows you to begin playing.

+4. Experiencing Gravity: With a simple click, the rainbow cat would materialize and fall under the simulated gravity (adjustable in the settings).
+Collisions with the black ball would then occur, showcasing the gravity's effect on both objects.

+My future plans include expanding the scope of Cat Physics.
+Imagine being able to choose gravity from different planets and witness the cat's unique movements under varying gravitational forces!

 Here is the code: